Vyacheslav Gretsky

-Vyacheslav Gretsky (born December 23, 1996) is a Belarusian professional ice hockey centre for HC Dinamo Minsk in the Kontinental Hockey League (KHL).
+Vyacheslav Gretsky (born December 23, 1996) is a Belarusian professional ice hockey centre for HK Neman Grodno in the Belarusian Extraleague (BXL).

 Playing career

 Gretsky made his professional debut for the Kontinental Hockey League's HC Dinamo Minsk in 2019 following a trial and played in 19 regular season games, scoring one goal and two assists.
 He was voted into the 2020 KHL All-Star Game by fans.
 He wears the number 99. as did his soundalike, Wayne Gretzky.
 He tried out for HK Neman Grodno of the Belarusian Extraleague in 2021.

 From August 23, 2022, Gretsky played for Amur Khabarovsk in the KHL.
 He remained with the club for three seasons, before returning to HC Dinamo Minsk as a free agent in signing a one-year contract for the 2025–26 season on 21 August 2025.